Client & Agency Needs

 My name is Patty Clark and I am the new Chief Executive Officer of Corpus Christi Metro Ministries.
 For those who are visiting our website or reading our newsletter for the first time…Welcome!
 If you have ever had to write a letter of introduction, you know how challenging it can be to find the right tone, or say all that you want to say without boring your audience.
 So, I ask you to indulge me in this lengthy first letter.
 There is so much that I want to share about Metro Ministries and my vision for this remarkable organization.

-Since May 1, 2012, my first day on the Metro Ministries campus, I have immersed myself in learning about our five distinct programs: Rainbow House for Women and Children; the Walter Rustic House for Men; Loaves and Fishes Cafeteria; The Gabbard Memorial Health Clinic; and Vineyard Social Services and Employment Assistance.
+Since May 1, 2012, my first day on the Metro Ministries campus, I have immersed myself in learning about our five distinct programs: Rainbow House for Women and Children; the Walter Rustic House for Men; Loaves and Fishes Cafeteria; The Gabbard Memorial Health Clinic; and Vineyard Social and Case Management Services.
 All of these programs fall under the larger banner of Corpus Christi Metro Ministries.
 While each program addresses specific needs, they have one thing in common and that is the professional and devoted staff that comes to work every day with inspiration and enthusiasm for making a difference in the lives of our clients and in our community.

 It is amazing to think that we are in our 30th year of service!
 As we celebrate this distinctive milestone, it is important to look back to our beginnings.
 Metro Ministries’ history is like reading a love letter to the community.
 In 1982, it was apparent to churches and local leaders that in order to meet the needs of the hungry, homeless, and poor in our community, a significant catalyst for change was needed.
 There needed to be one portal through which many could pass to receive efficient and effective services.
 With tremendous love and faith by more than can be counted, Corpus Christi Metro Ministries was born.
 And a significant catalyst for change we have been.
 From January 1983 until June 2012, we have served 4,269,467 meals.
 From our first Rainbow House shelter night on April 29, 1985, and our first shelter night in Rustic House on May 24, 1988, we have provided a total of 311,156 safe, clean and secure beds for our residents.